Letztes Update: 23. September 2025

 Antwort der Redaktion

 John Carpenter's 1988 film "They Live" is often discussed in the context of dystopian narratives.
-The movie follows a drifter named Nada who discovers that the world is controlled by aliens using subliminal messaging to manipulate humans.
-This premise raises the question: is "They Live" truly dystopian?
+The movie presents a world where an alien race uses subliminal messaging to control humanity, raising the question: is "They Live" dystopian?

 Last updated 3 mins ago